-By the time the Spanish arrived in the late 15th century, the Surinen, the original inhabitants of Suriname, part of the Guyanas in the Northeastern part of South America, had been driven out by other Amerindian groups.
-Fierce resistance to colonisation deterred most would-be occupiers from Europe and the territory formally changed hands many times between the French, English and Dutch before finally being confirmed as a Dutch possession by the terms of the 1815 Treaty of Vienna.
+By the time the Spanish arrived in the late 15th century, the Surinen, the original inhabitants of Suriname, had been driven out by other Amerindian groups.
+The territory formally changed hands many times before finally being confirmed as a Dutch possession by the terms of the 1815 Treaty of Vienna.

-At this time, the majority of the population were slaves (slavery was eventually abolished in 1863) working plantations.
 Despite the abolition of slavery in 1863, conditions changed very little until the early 20th century and the discovery of large bauxite deposits which brought about a major change in the economic and consequently political complexion of the country.
-In 1954 Surinam, with the Netherlands Antilles, became an autonomous region within the Kingdom of The Netherlands.
-Full independence was achieved in 1975.
+In 1954, Surinam became an autonomous region and full independence was achieved in 1975.

 The Suriname Air Force (sometimes simply referred to as luchtmacht) is an independent part of the National Army (or Nationale Leger) alongside the army, navy and military police.
-With a colonel as Commander-in-Chief, consisting of some 2.000 man and a budget of less than $ 10 million the National Army is a very limited power in the international environment although internally and politically it remains a force to be reckoned with.
-The air force forms a relatively large part of the armed forces and it's history started soon after the country gained independence and is closely linked with the country's recent history.
+With a colonel as Commander-in-Chief, consisting of some 2.000 man and a budget of less than $ 10 million the National Army has limited power in the international environment although internally and politically it remains a force to be reckoned with.
+Air force history started soon after the country gained independence.